textpattern/textpattern.github.io/tags/if_article_category.md

 </txp:if_article_category>
 ~~~

 It will execute the contained statement if the category name associated with a particular article (Category1 or Category2) matches the values of the name and number attributes.
-Should be used in an 'article' type Textpattern @@Form template@@.
+Should be used in 'article' type Textpattern [Form templates](http://docs.textpattern.io/themes/form-templates-explained).

 ## Attributes